RAPID Centre for International Trade (RCIT)

 • It is recommended to integrate 5G technology into port management.
 Given that many off docks in Bangladesh are currently outdated, it is advisable to consider updating with proper modern equipments with details.

-Seminar on Options and Strategic Entry Points to Address Investment Gaps through Alternative Financing for Social Protection in Bangladesh
+17 August 2024: Options and Strategic Entry Points to Address Investment Gaps through Alternative Financing for Social Protection in Bangladesh

 About the presentation: